-- We can decide ahead of time what is okay and not okay around children and we can proactively set boundariesi.
-Once boundariesi are defined, it becomes more apparent when behaviors violate those boundariesi.
+- We can decide ahead of time what is okay and not okay around children and we can proactively set boundaries.
+Once boundaries are defined, it becomes more apparent when behaviors violate those boundaries.

-- We need to learn to speak up immediately when we see boundariesi ignored or violated.
+- We need to learn to speak up immediately when we see boundaries ignored or violated.

 3) We can create a plan of action so that when we’re confronted with a situation that worries us, we’ll know what to do.